While trying to upload my video on Facebook recently, I ran into a persistent error that said, “Something went wrong.”

 According to Facebook (see error message above), they’re supposed to be working on getting that fixed!
 But in the meantime, this will do.

-A Simple Workaround to Your Facebook Video Upload’s “Something Went Wrong” Error
+A Simple Workaround to Your Facebook Video Not Uploading due to the “Something Went Wrong” Error

 The short version of it is to simply upload your video without adding ANY details such as comments, descriptions, title, tags, or call to action.
 Nothing!
 Just the video.
 You add all those other details AFTER successfully uploading your video.
 And that’s it.